KNIGHTTH0R/Midtrans-Payment-API-Postman-Collections/readme.md

 For real example on how you can use Snap token in your website front-end, you can see sample minimum implementation here:
 `../sample-frontend/index.html`

+> Edit the file and insert `<Your-Client-Key-Here>` with your client key.

 ### Core API - Credit Card Get Token Example

-To get credit card token for Core API Credit Card charge process, you can open `../coreAPI-getTokenCC/index.html` in your web browser.
+To get credit card token for Core API Credit Card charge process, you can open `../coreAPI-getTokenCC/index.html` in your web browser. (mandiri clickpay also need get token process).

+> Edit the file and insert `<Your-Client-Key-Here>` with your client key.

 ##### *All implementation in this example are pure HTML & Javascript so you don't need to have any server running.*